ferrara94/University_MicroServices/README.md

 **RequestsMapping.postman_collection** is a collection of RequestMapping in postman which you can use direclty to test the services.

+For additional information you can check out the file called **documentation.pdf**.

 ---

 #### > databases